mrulle/containerization_exam/PROCESS.md

+# this document is only intended as developers notes during the process of containerizing the given solution.
+It is incomplete.
+And a full report is given inside the

 docker pull node:20.3.0-slim

 docker pull mariadb:10.6.14
+# Problem statement

-# Getting started
+# Analysis - Getting started
 I started out with the strategy to build the solution top to bottom, but reversed it because of the way the containers depend on each other, and because of the amount of challenges related to getting the frontend to run with production build
 As i built the images needed, i also added configuration for them in the swarm config file ```PROD_stack.yml```

-# Identifying needs
+## Identifying needs
 Looking at the solution, i identified the need for 2 different base images: mariadb and node, i went with the latest versions of each
 After building the frontend for production, i realised that i also needed a reverse proxy like an nginx image to serve the static files built by vite